Glen Flora, Wisconsin

 Glen Flora is a village in Rusk County, Wisconsin, United States.
 The population was 100 at the 2020 census.
 Originally named Miller's Siding after Frank Miller, who built the first saw mill in the area in the 1880s, the village received its current name in December 1887 when the post office was established.
 The village is surrounded by the town of True.

 Geography

 Glen Flora is located at (45.496729, -90.893193).

 According to the United States Census Bureau, the village has a total area of 0.56 sqmi, all land.

 Glen Flora is situated along U.S. Highway 8 and County Road B.

+History

+The Minneapolis, St. Paul and Sault Ste.
+Marie Railroad, heading from Ladysmith toward Sault St. Marie, built through the wilderness that would become eastern Rusk County in 1884.
+Their early steam engines needed frequent stops along the line, so they created Glen Flora station about midway between Deertail (Tony) and Ingram.

+In 1891 an album of the Chippewa Valley described the new hamlet like this:

+Glen Flora is a lumber settlements, with about thirty residents, on the [Soo Line], and on Duncan creek.
+It has been surveyed and platted, and has a post-office, and a steam saw, planing and shingle-mill, belonging to the Glen Flora Manufacturing company, which is operated by them.